 A hotspot for highly skilled talent

 Investing in Montréal gives you access to a pool of talent that’s fed by a world-class education system.
-In addition to its 201,000 university students, the region is home to 277,000 workers in fields related to science, technology, engineering and mathematics, 136,000 in creation and 341,000 in management and administration positions.
+In addition to its more than 200,000 university students, the region is home to 277,000 workers in fields related to science, technology, engineering and mathematics, 136,000 in creation and 341,000 in management and administration positions.

 - Best student city in the Americas and 6th in the world (QS, 2019)